-We analysed the appropriateness and consistency of the methodology and its application across each of the loan portfolios and loans' credit quality stages within these portfolios and assessed the reasonableness of the key assumptions used in the methodology calculations, including the fee income and costs components of the effective interest income rate and expected repayment periods of the loans by considering historic information.
+We analysed the appropriateness and consistency of the methodology and its application across each of the loan portfolios and loans' credit quality stages within these portfolios and assessed the reasonableness of the key assumptions and estimates used in the methodology calculations, including the fee income and costs components of the effective interest income rate and expected repayment periods of the loans by considering historic

+Key Audit Matter How our audit addressed the Key Audit Matter calculated using the effective interest rate method and effective interest rates of loans and advances to customers. information.
 We also assessed the mathematical accuracy of the calculations through re-performance of a sample of them.
 In addition, we performed substantive analytical procedures to assess the reasonableness of the interest income calculated using the effective interest rate method recognised by the Group.
 Our testing did not identify any material errors in management's application of the effective interest rate method for interest income from loans and advances to customers.